nswamy14/I2DJS-COVID-INDIA/README.md

   <br>
 </p>

-# Covid-19 Dashboard for India
+# Coronavirus (Covid 19) Dashboard for India

-> Dashboard showcasing state and district wise impact of Covid-19 in India created using [I2Djs](https://github.com/I2Djs/I2Djs)
+> Dashboard showcasing state and district wise impact of Covid-19 pandemic in India with confirmed, active, recoveries and death rate on the map.
+Created using [I2Djs](https://github.com/I2Djs/I2Djs)

 ### Project Setup